AjibsBaba/AjibsBaba/README.md

 # Hey There 👋

-I am Samuel, as Software Engineer with more than 2 years of experience creating digital experiences .
+I am a passionate Mobile Engineer with over 2 years of experience of delivering optimal mobile experiences to native and cross-platform applications in both development and visuals.
+I am always learning and I am currently focusing on Kotlin and the android ecosystem.

 ## What I'm currently learning

 I am a passionate learner, I am currently focusing on Kotlin and the android ecosystem.
 I am also interested in exploring blockchain technologies